Early pregnancy symptoms by days past ovulation (DPO)

 However, knowing what is happening in the body, as well as the typical pregnancy symptoms that occur on different days past ovulation (DPO), can make the wait a little easier.

-It is not possible to know for sure if a person is pregnant until a pregnancy test confirms it.
+It is not possible to know for sure if a woman is pregnant until a pregnancy test confirms it.
 Also, pregnancy symptoms, and when they occur, vary significantly between individuals.

-In this article, we look at what is happening in the body around the time of ovulation, and what early signs people might notice in the early DPO.
+In this article, we look at what is happening in the body around the time of ovulation, and what early signs women might notice in the early DPO.

 DPO symptoms by day